sophiee03/Parallel-Computing-HW-1/README.md

 To run our compiled code we have two possibilities:
 - the first method is to use the interactive session that we have started and execute many times with different number of threads and matrix sizes.
 This is done with the `export OMP_NUM_THREADS=2; ./result 64` command
-- the second and faster method is to create a [.pbs script](script.pbs) in which we tell the compiler the number of executions that we want.
-This is done by using Job Arrays: the code in the PBS script will be executed a certain number of times with the same parameters that we have included in the code (matrix size and number of threads); if we want to change parameters and test with different ones we need only to change these values.
-To submit this job we must write the following command: `qsub ./script.pbs` and then in our folder we will find the output files in which there are written the wall-clock time requested for each execution.
+- the second and faster method is to create a [.pbs script](script.pbs) in which we tell the compiler the number N of executions that we want.
+This is done by using Job Arrays: the code in the PBS script will be executed N times in the same environment with the parameters that we have included in the code (matrix size and number of threads).
+If we want to change parameters and test with different ones we need only to change these values.
+To submit this job we must write the following command: `qsub ./script.pbs` and then in our folder we will find the N output files generated.

 ## Performance Analisys
 After we recorded a sufficient number of executions we can make the averages for each method and compare the results by calculating the speedup, that is how much the code is faster with respect to the serial one, and efficiency, that measure how efficiently the resources (threads) are utilized.